php-ru/symfony-docs-ru/service_container/injection_types.rst

 This time the advantages are:

 * Setter injection works well with optional dependencies.
-If you do not need the dependency, then just do not call the setter.
+If you do not need the dependency, then do not call the setter.

 * You can call the setter multiple times.
 This is particularly useful if the method adds the dependency to a collection.
 You can then have a variable